Having good social media profiles can get you more exposure online, help you connect with your fans or customers, and improve your online reputation.

 No matter what social network you’re on, the basic guidelines still apply.
 You’ll want to connect with friends and followers by asking questions and responding to comments.

 Provide value by posting interesting ideas, or at least sharing interesting and relevant things you find.

-And if you’re in any groups, become an active participant—be helpful, connect with others in the group, and share things the group will find interesting.
+If you’re in any groups, become an active participant.
+Be helpful, connect with others in the group, and share things the group will find interesting.

-Finally, there is nothing like a little health promotion of your social network profiles to help more people find and connect with you.
+Finally, there is nothing like a little healthy promotion of your social network profiles to help more people find and connect with you.